cmudig/AutoProfiler/TROUBLESHOOTING.md

 ### Why isn't anything showing up?

-After pip installing, if you're not seeing AutoProfiler in the left side bar then the extension was not installed properly.
+After pip installing, if you're not seeing AutoProfiler in the side bar then the extension was not installed properly.
 Jupyter reads extensions from a directory wherever it is installed.

 Check 1: Run the command below in your terminal.